hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_cityscape_where_ainauts_and_their_ai_co_0faa2219-6b08-4552-a95e-d711c16600bb-0_2.content.md

 ## User Stories

-We've collected stories from people who are already working in collaborative ecosystems like the one depicted in our wallpaper.
+We've collected stories from people who are already working in Coll<wbr>aborative ecosystems like the one depicted in our wallpaper.
 Here are just a few examples:

 -   **Sarah**, an architect who uses AI to generate designs that she then refines and improves upon
 -   **Javier**, a factory worker who works alongside robots to assemble complex machinery
 -   **Maggie**, a data analyst who uses machine learning algorithms to uncover insights that she then uses to make strategic decisions

 These stories demonstrate the power of collaboration between humans and AI, and we believe that they represent just the beginning of what's possible.